MythicSorcerer/xenon-www/faq.md

 ### 📧 How do I contact the staff?
 Post in the forum with your question, or use the contact information under support

-### 💀 I got banned, what can I do?
+### 😡 You freaking screwed up so badly!
+What do I do?
-You can get someone to craft a revive beacon to come back, or wait for the next server reset.
+Post in the forum or use the email under support.